Skip to Content

 You can also hydrate with sports drinks that have electrolytes in them.
 Water won’t replace these, so if you’re not bringing lunch, try bringing sports drinks.
 Avoid coffee, energy drinks, and other diuretics, they can dehydrate you even further.

-It’s a good idea to set time limits where you will pull over and take breaks while riding for long periods of time.
+It’s a good idea to set time limits where you will pull over and take breaks while riding for long periods.
 If you start feeling drained or overheated, take a break right away.
 Usually every hour or so we stop to rest a bit and drink some water.

 Take off your gear like your boots, helmet, and chest protector to help you cool off.
 It makes a huge difference to allow the air in, and any moisture in your clothing will evaporate which cools you down even more.
 A quick 10-15 minute break will keep you feeling fresh throughout the ride.